Victoria Emslie: Advocacy

 Emslie is also a member of Time's Up UK and ERA 50:50.
 She bootstrapped Primetime to provide a solution to challenge the gender inequality behind the camera in the Entertainment Industry which launched at Cannes Film Festival in 2019.
 She has stated "Primetime is a centralised global database of all the women working above and below the line behind the camera in the Entertainment Industry so there can no longer be the excuse of "Where are all the women"."
 She organised 300 1-2-1 meetings alongside BECTU between underrepresented talent and those with hiring power which resulted in high end TV jobs for those attending.
 Emslie and the Primetime platform have been nominated and won a number of awards, such as the award 'Shaker Of The Year Award' and in 2023 she was listed as one of NatWest's top 100 women working in Social Enterprise.

 On September 30, 2021, Emslie was a participant in the Kindness In Film Summit with a focus on 'Duty Of Care Towards Actors'.
 It was established to bring awareness of better kindness practices within the Entertainment Industry, especially since the beginning of the COVID pandemic.

 Emslie believes that everyone has their part to play in making change happen and that there is also a responsibility for those with privilege to use it to make spaces more representative for all.

 Emslie launched a fund at Cannes Film Festival in 2023 to finance work by female and non-binary filmmakers which will feature Jodie Whittaker.

 Public image

 Emslie was named as One To Watch in Kneon Magazine and advocates for the separation of the professional and private lives of performers.

 Emslie appears in photographer Simon Annand's book, Time To Act.
 She appears in Helen O'Hara's book Women vs Hollywood: The Fall and Rise of Women in Film.
-She also did a podcast where Emslie said there aren't enough women behind the camera.
+She also did a podcast where Emslie said there are not enough women behind the camera.
 Emslie has spoken about pressures arising from being a woman in the entertainment industry and advocates for the industry to be a safer environment for all.